aGotelli/EROLA_first_assignment_AG/README.md

 * Introduce the possibility for the user to interact directly with the application, for example through the keyboard.
 * Change the interfaces which make use of service in order to favour non blocking interfaces.
 * Implement other possible command and realise different outcome for the [Move](#STD-MOVE) state.
+* Add the smach_viewer interface once solved the problem of integration or when the package itself is ported in python3.

 # <a name="S-AC"></a>Authors and Contacts
 This project was relized by Andrea Gotelli.